AriFordsham/GHCWiki/active-branches.md

 This list overviews the active branches in the main GHC repository.

-### `dicts-strict` Strict Dictionaries
+# Active branches

+- `dicts-strict`: **Strict Dictionaries**.
 Nick Frisby.
 Make most dictionary arguments strict.
 It's stowed in a branch until `cardinality` is merged.
 It should be easier to implement after `cardinality`'s refactoring.

-### `late-dmd` Late Demand Analysis
+- `late-dmd`: **Late Demand Analysis**.
 Nick Frisby.
 See [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782).
 It's stowed in a branch become of some nofib slowdowns I'm struggling to understand.

-### `late-lam-lift` Late Lambda Lift
+- `late-lam-lift`: **Late Lambda Lift**.
 Nick Frisby.
 We lift some lambdas before CorePrep.
 I'm still determining when to 'not' lift a lambda.
 My terse notes [here](late-lam-lift).

-### `ticky-for-all-lets` Ticky for all `let`s
+- `ticky-for-all-lets`: **Ticky for all `let`s**.
 Nick Frisby.
 I think this patch is in mostly good shape, but I had to revert it because of a silly mistake.
 Need to double-check it.
 It adds ticky counters for lets, even those that don't end up as proper closures.

-### `type-nats` Solver for Type-Level Naturals
+- `type-nats`: **Solver for Type-Level Naturals**.
 Iavor S. Diatchki.
 An experimental solver for discharging constraints involving natural numbers.

-### `type-reasoning` on *base* Experiments with type-level reasoning definitions
+- `type-reasoning` on *base*: ** Experiments with type-level reasoning definitions**.
 Richard Eisenberg / Gabor Greif.
 Changes to TypeLits and related files to support type-level reasoning.
 Mostly superseded by conversations summarized at [TypeLevelReasoning](type-level-reasoning).

-## Inactive branches
+# Inactive branches

 This is a list of inactive branches, including the date of their last commit.

-### `ghc-axioms` First attempt at branched type family instances
+- `ghc-axioms`: **First attempt at branched type family instances**.
 Richard Eisenberg / José Pedro Magalhães / Simon PJ.
 Last commit was Jan 3, 2012.
 This was an early attempt at implementing branched type family instances.
 Superseded by `overlapping-tyfams`.

-### `overlapping-tyfams` Proper implementation of branched type family instances
+- `overlapping-tyfams`: **Proper implementation of branched type family instances**.
 Richard Eisenberg.
 Last commit was Dec 21, 2012.
 Merged into master on Dec 21, 2012, as commit [8366792eede3c8eb486ff15d8c8e62e9363f1959](/trac/ghc/changeset/8366792eede3c8eb486ff15d8c8e62e9363f1959/ghc).
 See [NewAxioms](new-axioms).